vSAN Max Design and Operational Guidance

 vSAN Max clusters should use storage policies that provide the highest levels of space-efficient resilience.

-- Stretched clusters.
+• Stretched clusters with 12 or more data hosts.
 Use a storage policy that provides site mirroring for site-level resilience, paired with FTT=2 using RAID-6 for a secondary level of resilience.

 Enabling Auto-Policy Management in the cluster will ensure that the default storage policy is automatically configured using the highest-level space efficient resilience possible for the cluster.
 For more information, see the post “Auto-Policy Management Capabilities with the ESA in vSAN 8 U1.”